arttuulips/DND-Final-Project/Web Service.md

 ```
 ### 4. Separation of Concerns
 The API adheres to the principle of Separation of Concerns by organizing responsibilities into layers:
-1. Controllers: Handle HTTP requests, validate inputs, and return HTTP responses.
+1.	`Controllers`: Handle HTTP requests, validate inputs, and return HTTP responses.
-2. Services/Logic: Contain business rules and logic for processing data.
+2.	`Services/Logic`: Contain business rules and logic for processing data.
-3. Data Access Objects (DAOs): Interact with the database to perform CRUD operations.
+3.	`Data Access Objects (DAOs)`: Interact with the database to perform CRUD operations.
 This design promotes modularity, testability, and scalability.
-•	AuthService handles user validation and registration logic.
+•	`AuthService` handles user validation and registration logic.
-•	BlogPostEfcDao manages database interactions for blog posts.
+•	`BlogPostEfcDao` manages database interactions for blog posts.
-•	BlogPostsController delegates business logic to IBlogPostLogic.
+•	`BlogPostsController` delegates business logic to IBlogPostLogic.
-Example: BlogPost Data Access (BlogPostEfcDao) The BlogPostEfcDao uses Entity Framework Core to interact with the database ensures that database operations are abstracted, keeping the controller and service layers independent of the underlying data storage.
+Example: BlogPost Data Access `(BlogPostEfcDao)` The BlogPostEfcDao uses Entity Framework Core to interact with the database ensures that database operations are abstracted, keeping the controller and service layers independent of the underlying data storage.

 ```csharp
 public async Task<BlogPost?> GetByIdAsync(int blogPostId)